Wittrockfjellet

 Wittrockfjellet is a mountain in Nathorst Land at Spitsbergen, Svalbard.
 It is named after Swedish botanist Veit Brecher Wittrock.
 The mountain is located at the northern side of Van Keulenfjorden.
-It has a length of about 3.5 kilometers, and its highest peak is 931 m.a.s.l.
+The mountain ridge extends over a length of about 3.5 kilometers, and its highest peak is 931 m.a.s.l.
 The valley of Wittrockdalen separates Wittrockfjellet from the ridge of Brogniartfjella.